nextcloud/bookmarks/README.md

 - ☠ Easily find broken links
 - 📔 All your links are automatically archived for full-text search and in case they are depublished
 - 📲 Access your bookmarks anywhere, on desktop Browsers and on your phone, via a variety of sync clients
+- ⚛ Easily generate public and private RSS feeds of your collections
+- 💬 Create new bookmarks directly from within Nextcloud
 - 💼 Built-in Dashboard widgets for frequent and recent links
-- ⚛ Easily generate public and private RSS feeds of your collections

 ## Third-party clients